-The Government of Canada has announced the redesigned Homelessness Partnering Strategy – Reaching Home, to take effect April 1, 2019.
-It will be replacing the Homelessness Partnering Strategy (HPS).
+The federal government announced Reaching Home: Canada’s Homelessness Strategy in April 2019.
+It replaced the Homelessness Partnering Strategy (HPS).

-As part of Canada’s first-ever National Housing Strategy, which is a 10-year, $40 billion plan to lift hundreds and thousands of Canadians out of housing need, Reaching Home will work with communities toward reducing chronic homelessness by 50% over the next 10 years.
-Through this new strategy, the Federal Government will double support to the 61 designated communities, as well as adding new communities through an application process.
+As part of Canada’s first-ever National Housing Strategy, which is a 10-year, $40-billion plan to lift hundreds and thousands of Canadians out of housing need, Reaching Home works with communities toward reducing chronic homelessness by 50% by 2028.
+Through this strategy, the federal government will double support to the 61 designated communities, as well as add new communities through an application process.
 The funding will be delivered directly to municipalities and local service providers.

-The Central Okanagan Foundation has proven experience in delivering Federal homelessness activities in the community, having successfully served as the Community Entity under the Homelessness Partnering Strategy for 7 years.
+The Central Okanagan Foundation has proven experience in delivering federal homelessness activities in the community, having successfully served as the Community Entity under the Homelessness Partnering Strategy for seven years.

 * For a definition of Housing First, click here.